DemocracyEarth/wallet/features/README.md

 Some step variables (integers and floats) will be automatically parsed from the gherkin strings, and provided to the step definition as variables of the correct type, eg: `1000` instead of `'1000'`.

+Transformers dry up the step definitions by removing the usage of `parseInt`, `parseFloat`, etc.

-This is a local (understand: _not a maintained third-party library_) and somewhat fragile feature with too much voodoo and evil, but it seems to work.
+This is a local (understand: _not a maintained third-party library_) and somewhat fragile feature with too much evil voodoo, but it seems to work.
 Tread carefully.